Introduction

 When clipping occurs, the signal path light will momentarily turn red like this:

-Roon's clipping indicator is always at maximum sensitivity: even a single sample can set it off.
+Roon's clipping indicator is always at maximum sensitivity: even a single clipped sample can set it off.

 If you see clipping, try creating a little bit more headroom.

-You add headroom by increasing the amount of reduction.
+You can add headroom by increasing the amount of reduction.

 So if you are getting clipping at -3dB, try -3.5dB or -4dB next.